quattromani/childrenssafetyimmobilizer/index.md

 ##  PATIENT COMFORT AND SAFETY
 - Improved respiration due to lack of straps or restrictions across chest and abdomen
 - Respiration and circulation easily monitored during procedure
-- Padded head and neck support prevents patient head from contacting the hard imaging table
+- Padded head and neck support prevents patient head from contacting the X-Ray table
 - Can be placed in a blanket warmer prior to use
 - Open design allows medical staff to easily access any and all tubes and lines
-- Soothing when used to immobilize children with special needs
+- Soothing when used to stabilize and hold securely motionless children with special needs

 ![Pediatric Position Holder & Immobilizer](/images/IMG_8546.jpg)